Keeping your employees healthy will ensure a healthy business.

 The Government Health and Safety Lead provides further information on using indicators to monitor health risks and assess a business’ health and safety performance, which you can access here.

-Moreover, if your employees are exposed to obvious health risks in the workplace, contact the team at Working Wise to see how our services can help you take practical steps in improving your workers’ health.
+Moreover, if your employees are exposed to obvious health risks in the workplace, contact the team at Working Wise to see how our services, such as Health Monitoring and Workstation Assessment, can help you take practical steps in improving your workers’ health.

 “Workers with good health generally have higher, levels of productivity, are more engaged, and are able to keep working” – WorkSafe NZ.